 The Company performs annual impairment testing of assets which are not used in operations and those with indications of impairment.
 The impairment testing of assets not used in operations requires an estimation of its fair value less cost to sell.
 Fair value is the amount obtainable from the sale of an asset or cash-generating unit in an arm's-length transaction between knowledgeable, willing parties, less the costs of disposal.
 The impairment testing of property, plant and equipment with indications of impairment requires an estimation of the value-in-use of the cash-generating units.
 In 2009, total impairment loss recognized in the consolidated statement of income on the property, plant and equipment of CIPP amounted to P106.89 million.
 In 2010, the Company reversed a portion of the impairment provision covering the property, plant and equipment of CIPP amounting to P20.32 million based on their fair value less costs to sell (as presented as part of "Other income (expenses)" in the consolidated statement of income).
-The carrying value of property, plant and equipment as of June 30, 2011 and December 31, 2010 amounted to P481.81 million and P489.28 million, respectively (see Note 9).
-The carrying value of investment properties amounted to P22.08 million and P23.06 million as of June 30, 2011 and December 31, 2010, respectively (see Note 12).
+Write-off of property and equipment of CIPP amounted to £11.69 million in September 2011.
+The carrying value of property, plant and equipment as of September 30, 2011 and December 31, 2010 amounted to P551.76 million and P489.28 million, respectively (see Note 9).
+The carrying value of investment properties amounted to ₽21.59 million and ₽23.06 million as of September 30, 2011 and December 31, 2010, respectively (see Note 12).